arbass22/hhvm-site/README.md

 ```
 This controller would be invoked for urls such as www.yourdomain.com/users/arbass22.
 Whenever you add a controller or change
 the implementation of this method you will need to regenerate the router.
 From the project root, run `$ hhvm build_router.php`.

+You will then need to implement two methods:
+1. `protected function getTitle(): string`
+This method should return the page title, which will show up in the browser tab.
+2. `protected function genRender(): Awaitable<:xhp>`
+This method which should return the pages content, in [XHP](https://docs.hhvm.com/hack/XHP/introduction).
+Since this returns an `Awaitable`, you can use async calls here as necessary.

+Optionally if you need to use page-specific css or javascript files, then you can override `protected function getExtraCSS(): Set<string>` or `protected function getExtraJS(): Set<string>`.
+Static files that should be included on every page (eg: main.css, bootstrap, jquery) should be added into `WebController` directly.

 ### Adding a new class
 If you add a new .php class then you will want it to be autoloaded so you can reference it in different files without having to manually include it.
 Whenever you add a new class you will have to regenerate the autoloader.
 You should tell composer to dump its current autoload, so try runnng `$ hhvm composer.phar dump-autoload` or `$ hhvm /usr/local/bin/composer dump-autoload` referencing wherever the composer binary is installed.